University of California, Los Angeles: Student life

-UCLA is home to a slew of performing arts groups, including an improv comedy team called Rapid Fire.
+UCLA is home to a number of performing arts groups, including an improv comedy team called Rapid Fire.
 UCLA's first contemporary a cappella group, Awaken A Cappella, was founded in 1992.
 The all-male group, Bruin Harmony, has enjoyed a successful career since its inception in 2006, portraying a collegiate a cappella group in The Social Network (2010), while the ScatterTones finished in second-place in the International Championship of Collegiate A Cappella (ICCA) in 2012, 2013, and 2014, and third-place in 2017, 2019, and 2022.
 In 2020, The A Cappella Archive ranked the ScatterTones at #2 among all ICCA-competing groups.
 Resonance, founded in 2012, was an ICCA finalist in 2021.
 Other a cappella groups include Signature, Random Voices, Medleys, YOUTHphonics, Deviant Voices, AweChords, Pitch Please, Da Verse, Naya Zaamana, Jewkbox, On That Note, Tinig Choral, and Cadenza.
 YOUTHphonics and Medleys are UCLA's only nonprofit service-oriented a cappella groups.

 There are a variety of cultural organizations on campus, such as Nikkei Student Union (NSU), Japanese Student Association (JSA), Association of Chinese Americans (ACA), Chinese Students and Scholars Association (CSSA), Chinese Music Ensemble (CME), Chinese Cultural Dance Club (CCDC), Taiwanese American Union (TAU), Taiwanese Student Association (TSA), Hong Kong Student Society (HKSS), Hanoolim Korean Cultural Awareness Group, Samahang Pilipino, Vietnamese Student Union (VSU), and Thai Smakom.
 Many of these organizations have an annual "culture night" consisting of drama and dance which raises awareness of culture and history to the campus and community.

-Additionally, there are over 20 LGBTQ organizations on campus, including the undergraduate student organizations Queer Alliance, BlaQue, Lavender Health Alliance, OutWrite Newsmagazine, Queer and Trans in STEM (qtSTEM), and Transgender UCLA Pride (TransUP) as well as the graduate student organizations Out@Anderson, OUTLaw, and Luskin PRIDE.
+Additionally, there are over twenty LGBTQ organizations on campus, including the undergraduate student organizations Queer Alliance, BlaQue, Lavender Health Alliance, OutWrite Newsmagazine, Queer and Trans in STEM (qtSTEM), and Transgender UCLA Pride (TransUP) as well as the graduate student organizations Out@Anderson, OUTLaw, and Luskin PRIDE.
 Notably, OutWrite, established under the name TenPercent in 1979, is the first college queer newsmagazine in the country.
+The UCLA Center for LGBTQ+ Advocacy, Research & Health was founded in 2020.
 UCLA operates on a quarter calendar with the exception of the UCLA School of Law and the UCLA School of Medicine, which operate on a semester calendar.

-Greek life

-There are more than 65 inter/national and local Greek-letter organizations at UCLA in six governing councils; Asian Greek Council (AGC), Interfraternity Greek Council (IFC), Latino Greek Council (LGC), Multi-Interest Greek Council (MIGC), National Pan-Hellenic Council (NPHC), and Panhellenic Council (Panhel).
-Approximately 3,800 undergraduate students (13%) are involved in UCLA Greek life.